First name: Attilio

 His main research interests are in the fields of nanomaterials for biomedical applications (e.g. remote cell stimulation mediated by piezoelectric nanoparticles, superparamagnetic nanostructures and NIR-absorbing nanomaterials), 3D nanostructured scaffolds for tissue engineering, bio-hybrid systems for the modelling of blood-brain barrier and biology in altered gravity conditions.

-Dr. Marino is author or co-author of 33 ISI papers, 1 papers on international peer-reviewed non-impacted journals, 3 book chapter, 13 proceedings and 16 abstracts/posters at national/international conferences.
-He serves as Reviewer for more than 25 international journals and was selected as reviewer for the evaluation of ERC and Marie Skłodowska-Curie projects.
+Dr. Marino is author or co-author of 37 ISI papers, 1 patent, 4 book chapters, 14 proceedings and 16 abstracts/posters at national/international conferences.
+He serves as Reviewer for about 30 international journals and was selected as reviewer for the evaluation of ERC and Marie Skłodowska-Curie projects.
 He serves as Review Editor for Frontiers Bioengineering and Biotechnology.
-He delivered 6 talks and 4 invited talk in international contexts; Dr. Marino served as chairman at the 5th International Conference on Multifunctional, Hybrid and Nanomaterials (2017).
+He delivered 6 talks and 6 invited talk in international contexts.
 For his research activity, he was awarded with several national and international prizes.
 Attilio Marino held seminars at the Polytechnic University of Turin (aa.yy.
 2015/2016, 2016/2017, 2017/2018, 2018/2019 coordinated by prof. Gianluca Ciardelli and prof. Gianni Ciofani), University of Genova (aa.yy.
-2017/2018, , coordinated by prof. Roberto Raiteri), and at the University of Pisa "Neuroscience Methods" (2012/2013, 2013/2014, 2014/2015, coordinated by prof. Mario Pellegrino).
-He is currently supervisor of one M.Sc. student.
-He supervised the activity of other 3 M.Sc.
+2017/2018, coordinated by prof. Roberto Raiteri), and at the University of Pisa "Neuroscience Methods" (2012/2013, 2013/2014, 2014/2015, coordinated by prof. Mario Pellegrino).
+He supervised the activity of 6 M.Sc.

 Education and training: